mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/ci-gitops-helm-github-actions-google-registry.md

 ---
 Since [Anthos Config Management 1.13.0](https://cloud.google.com/anthos-config-management/docs/release-notes#September_15_2022), Config Sync supports syncing Helm charts from private OCI registries.
 To learn more, see [Sync Helm charts from Artifact Registry](https://cloud.google.com/anthos-config-management/docs/how-to/sync-helm-charts-from-artifact-registry).

+You can learn more about this announcement here: [Deploy OCI artifacts and Helm charts the GitOps way with Config Sync](https://cloud.google.com/blog/products/containers-kubernetes/gitops-with-oci-artifacts-and-config-sync).

-[In the previous article]({{< ref "/posts/2022/09/ci-gitops-helm-github-actions-github-registry.md" >}}), we saw how you can package and push an Helm chart to **GitHub Container Registry with GitHub actions (using PAT token)**, and then how you can deploy an Helm chart with Config Sync.
+[In another article]({{< ref "/posts/2022/09/ci-gitops-helm-github-actions-github-registry.md" >}}), we saw how you can package and push an Helm chart to **GitHub Container Registry with GitHub actions (using PAT token)**, and then how you can deploy an Helm chart with Config Sync.

-In this article, we will show how you can package and push an Helm chart to **Google Artifact Registry with GitHub actions (using Workload Identity Federation)**, and then how you can deploy an Helm chart with Config Sync.
+In this article, we will show how you can package and push an Helm chart to **Google Artifact Registry with GitHub actions (using Workload Identity Federation)**, and then how you can deploy an Helm chart with Config Sync (using Workload Identity).

 ![Workflow overview.](https://github.com/mathieu-benoit/my-images/raw/main/ci-gitops-helm-github-actions-google-registry.png)

 ## Objectives

-*   Set up Workload Identity Federation with a dedicated Google Service Account
+*   Set up Workload Identity Federation with a dedicated Google Service Account (Artifact Registry writer)
 *   Create a Google Artifact Registry repository
 *   Package and push an Helm chart in Google Artifact Registry with GitHub actions (using Workload Identity Federation)
 *   Create a GKE cluster and enable Config Sync
+*   Set up Workload Identity with a dedicated Google Service Account (Artifact Registry reader)
-*   Sync an Helm chart from Google Artifact Registry with Config Sync
+*   Sync an Helm chart from Google Artifact Registry with Config Sync (using Workload Identity)

 ## Costs